Xcash-Labs/xcashlabs-docs/docs/en/interacting/xcashd-reference.md

 | Option                      | Description
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------
-| `--log-file <arg>`          | Full path to the log file.<br>By default `xcashd` creates a `bitmonero.log` in the Monero [data directory](../interacting/overview.md#data-directory)
+| `--log-file <arg>`          | Full path to the log file.<br>By default `xcashd` creates a `xcash-daemon-log.txt` in the ~/xcash-labs/logs/ data directory.
 | `--log-level <arg>`         | `0-4` with `0` being minimal logging and `4` being full tracing.
 Defaults to `0`.
 These are general presets and do not directly map to severity levels.
 For example, even with minimal `0`, you may see some most important `INFO` entries.
 Temporarily changing to `1` allows for much better understanding of how the full node operates.<br><br>(=0)
 | `--max-log-file-size <arg>` | Soft limit in bytes for the log file.
 Once log file grows past that limit, `xcashd` creates the next log file with a UTC timestamp postfix `-YYYY-MM-DD-HH-MM-SS`.<br><br>In production deployments, you would probably prefer to use established solutions like logrotate instead.
 In that case, set `--max-log-file-size=0` to prevent xcashd from managing the log files.<br><br>(=104850000)
 | `--max-log-files <arg>`     | Limit on the number of log files.
 The oldest log files are removed.
 In production deployments, you would probably prefer to use established solutions like logrotate instead.<br><br>(=10)

 #### Server

-`xcashd` defaults are adjusted for running it occasionally on the same computer as your Monero wallet.
+`xcashd` defaults are adjusted for running it occasionally on the same computer as your XCash-Labs wallet.

 The following options will be helpful if you intend to have an always running node &mdash; most likely on a remote server or your own separate PC.

 | Option                        | Description
 |-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------
-| `--config-file <arg>`         | Full path to the [configuration file](../interacting/monero-config-file.md).
-By default `xcashd` looks for `bitmonero.conf` in the Monero [data directory](../interacting/overview.md#data-directory).
+| `--config-file <arg>`         | Full path to the configuration file
 | `--data-dir <arg>`            | Full path to data directory.
 This is where the blockchain, log files, and p2p network memory are stored.
 For defaults and details see [data directory](../interacting/overview.md#data-directory).
 | `--pidfile <arg>`             | Full path to the PID file.
 Works only with `--detach`.
-Example: <br>`./xcashd --detach --pidfile=/run/monero/xcashd.pid`
 | `--detach`                    | Go to background (decouple from the terminal).
 This is useful for long-running / server scenarios.
 Typically, you will also want to manage `xcashd` daemon with systemd or similar.
 By default `xcashd` runs in a foreground.
 | `--non-interactive`           | Do not require tty in a foreground mode.
 Helpful when running in a container.
 By default `xcashd` runs in a foreground and opens stdin for reading.
 This breaks containerization because no tty gets assigned and `xcashd` process crashes.
 You can make it run in a background with `--detach` but this is inconvenient in a containerized environment because the canonical usage is that the container waits on the main process to exist (forking makes things more complicated).
 | `--max-txpool-weight <arg>`   | Set maximum transactions pool size in bytes.
 These are transactions pending for confirmations (not included in any block).<br><br>(=648000000)
-| `--enforce-dns-checkpointing` | The emergency checkpoints set by [MoneroPulse](../infrastructure/xcash-pulse.md) operators will be enforced.
-It is probably a good idea to set enforcing for unattended nodes. <br><br>If encountered block hash does not match corresponding checkpoint, the local blockchain will be rolled back a few blocks, effectively blocking following what MoneroPulse operators consider invalid fork.
-The log entry will be produced:  `ERROR` `Local blockchain failed to pass a checkpoint, rolling back!` Eventually, the alternative ("fixed") fork will get heavier and the node will follow it, leaving the "invalid" fork behind.<br><br>By default checkpointing only notifies about discrepancy by producing the following log entry: `ERROR` `WARNING: local blockchain failed to pass a MoneroPulse checkpoint, and you could be on a fork.
-You should either sync up from scratch, OR download a fresh blockchain bootstrap, OR enable checkpoint enforcing with the --enforce-dns-checkpointing command-line option`.<br><br>Reference: [source code](https://github.com/monero-project/monero/blob/22a6591a70151840381e327f1b41dc27cbdb2ee6/src/cryptonote_core/blockchain.cpp#L3614).
+| `--enforce-dns-checkpointing` | The emergency checkpoints set by [XCashPulse](../infrastructure/xcash-pulse.md) operators will be enforced.
+It is probably a good idea to set enforcing for unattended nodes. <br><br>If encountered block hash does not match corresponding checkpoint, the local blockchain will be rolled back a few blocks, effectively blocking following what XCashPulse operators consider invalid fork.
+The log entry will be produced:  `ERROR` `Local blockchain failed to pass a checkpoint, rolling back!` Eventually, the alternative ("fixed") fork will get heavier and the node will follow it, leaving the "invalid" fork behind.<br><br>By default checkpointing only notifies about discrepancy by producing the following log entry: `ERROR` `WARNING: local blockchain failed to pass a XCashPulse checkpoint, and you could be on a fork.
+You should either sync up from scratch, OR download a fresh blockchain bootstrap, OR enable checkpoint enforcing with the --enforce-dns-checkpointing command-line option`.<br><br>Reference:
-| `--disable-dns-checkpoints`   | The [MoneroPulse](../infrastructure/xcash-pulse.md) checkpoints set by core developers will be discarded.
+| `--disable-dns-checkpoints`   | The [XCashPulse](../infrastructure/xcash-pulse.md) checkpoints set by core developers will be discarded.
 The checkpoints are apparently still fetched though.
 | `--ban-list <arg>`            | Specify ban list file, one IP address per line.
-This was introduced as an emergency measure to deal with large DDoS attacks on Monero p2p network in Dec 2020 / Jan 2021.
+This was introduced as an emergency measure to deal with large DDoS attacks on XCash-Labs p2p network in Dec 2020 / Jan 2021.
 Example: <br>`./xcashd --ban-list=block.txt`.
 Here is the popular [block.txt](https://gui.xmr.pm/files/block.txt) file.<br><br>It is **not recommended** to statically ban any IP addresses unless you absolutely need to.
 Banning IPs often excludes the most vulnerable users who are forced to operate entirely behind Tor or other anonymity networks.
 | `--enable-dns-blocklist`      | Similar to `--ban-list` but instead of a static file uses dynamic IP blocklist available as DNS TXT entries.
-The DNS blocklist is centrally managed by Monero contributors.
+The DNS blocklist is centrally managed by XCash contributors.

 #### P2P network

-The following options define how your node participates in Monero peer-to-peer network.
+The following options define how your node participates in XCash-Labs peer-to-peer network.
 This is for node-to-node communication.
 The following options do **not** affect [wallet-to-node](#node-rpc-api) interface.

 The node and peer words are used interchangeably.